Trichotillomania

 Trichotillomania results in highly variable patterns of hair loss, ranging from small undetectable patches of hair loss to total baldness.
 Ingestion of the pulled hair can result in trichobezoar formation and subsequent anemia, abdominal pain, hematemesis, nausea or vomiting, bowel obstruction, perforation, GI bleeding, pancreatitis, and obstructive jaundice.

-Mortality is not reported with trichotillomania.
 Most patients with trichotillomania in dermatologic clinics are children and early adolescents.
 Patients may try to conceal the alopecic area and may have some restrictions in their school activities.
-In adult patients, trichotillomania may cause distress and impairment in occupational and social or marital relations.[18]
+In adults, trichotillomania may cause distress and impairment in occupational and social or marital relations.[19]

 History